-The intention of the art pieces are meant to engage the wearer with the environment, to inspire personal meaning, decorate the body as a reflection of health and beauty, increasing the wearer’s strength and vitality, to help, to heal and to entertain.
+The intention of the art pieces is to engage the wearer with the environment, to inspire personal meaning, decorate the body as a reflection of health and beauty, increase the wearer’s strength and vitality, to help, to heal and to entertain.
 My jewelry supplies the wearer with energy for their own delight.

 I hope that my love of the material translates in my metal work.
 I love the fact that I am working with elements such as minerals and fire and that it moves and bends and transforms sometimes from solid to liquid and that there is always an element of risk.
 My art is medium specific, identified with metal and metal smithing and made substantially by hand.